openedx/edx-documentation/en_us/install_operations/source/configuration/install_google_drive.rst

 .. _Add the Google Drive and Google Calendar XBlock:

 ######################################################
-Add the Google Drive and Google Calendar XBlock
+Adding the Google Drive and Google Calendar XBlock
 ######################################################

 In the Open edX Birch release, course teams can embed Google calendars and